 Yoga has transformed my life in countless ways.
 I desire to share the practice with others, to experience the union between ourselves and the divine, ultimately awakening to our infinite potential.
 Movement is at the core of my existence.
 Trained in classical ballet, modern, jazz and West African dance from a very young age, I then found yoga and fell in love with the practice.
 After completing several trainings under the guidance of my teachers, Lee Bear Tobin and Lara Lorraine Perry, I am registered through Yoga Alliance at the 700-hour level.
 I am also a licensed and practicing massage therapist, and this insight into the body helps me understand how we move on our yoga mats.
 My classes are dynamic, free flowing, filled with creative sequencing and appropriate for all practitioners.
 I aim to facilitate a sacred space of thoughtful exploration as we move with our breath through the shapes of yoga.

 “What do you want your health for?”
 I have worked both in conventional and integrative healthcare settings and found yoga and nutrition to be crucial practices to achieving your answer.
 It is my mission to make a structurally sound yoga practice and nutrient-dense diet more accessible.
-I carry a Master of Science (MSc) in Integrative Medicine Research and have worked in health research, as a Nutritionist and experienced Registered Yoga Teacher for over 10 years at the NIH, OHSU, and other health centers internationally, including as a Peace Corps Health Volunteer in Perú.
+I am an Experienced Registered Yoga Teacher-500 (E-RYT 500), Nutritional Therapy Practitioner (NTP), and carry a Master of Science (MSc) in Integrative Medicine Research.
+I have worked as a yoga instructor, nutritionist, and health researcher for over 10 years at the NIH, OHSU, and other health centers locally and internationally, including as a Peace Corps Health Volunteer in Perú.
 I studied Kripalu and traditional Hatha yoga in the US and India and have advanced training in yoga therapy, kinesiology, and ergonomics.
 I lead an evidence-informed practice: I love melding science with the philosophy of being, and personalizing the experience to the individual.
+Every class I lead will feature a different topic to help grow your personal practice or sadhana.

 After years providing manual therapy to hospice patients – my body started to wear out.
 I took some time off to study Yin Yoga, which helped soothe all the tendinitis and repetitive stress I accumulated in my body after years of hospice work.
 I’ve completed certification programs in Structural Yoga Therapy, Teacher Training through Core Pore Yoga and I also graduated from the Chicago School of Massage Therapy with 1000+ hours of education in medical massage therapy and sports massage.
 I do what I do to remind people that they are important.
 I am grateful to be able to watch class after class of students explore their bodies, explore their breath, relax and become more mindful and strong.
 I'm always looking for the yoga in things.
 I believe that yoga really begins once a student has let go of expectations, traditions, habits and distractions and let themselves to be wholly present in their bodies, free to create their own yoga based on doing what feels good.